xSke/mechs.team/docs/team-history/season15.md

 Season 15 also saw the Mechs make their first ILB playoff appearance after being randomly selected from the non-qualifying teams via the Mild Card.
 Their first series was against the Kansas City Breath Mints who handily swept them from contention.
 The entire ILB was invited to watch, with teams like the Hades Tigers modifying their own chants to cheer the newcomers on.
-While it obviously didn’t end in a championship, it was an early portent of the team that was en route to be one of the Expansion Era’s most dominant contenders.
+While it obviously didn't end in a championship, it was an early portent of the team that was en route to be one of the Expansion Era’s most dominant contenders.

 ## Unboxing the Fox

 Batter Foxy Pebble was retrieved from the Core Mechanics shadows during the Season 15 Elections and became an excellent baserunner in the foundation of the team, easily boosting up a lackluster batting core and allowing the Mechs to not only prevent runs but to make them as well, even if it was slow and steady.
-This was one of the first coordinated will attempts along with the previous season’s Jolene Infusion.
+This was one of the first coordinated Will attempts along with the previous season’s Jolene Infusion.

 During the Season 15 elections, the team retrieved a promising batting prospect from their Shadows.
 The plan was to